fobnail/docs/rfcs/0001-fobnail-architecture-change.md

 ## Remote platform provisioning

-During remote platform provisioning, the Platform Owner is responsible for communicating with the TPM, verifying TPM (EK certificate and AIK challenge), and receiving and verifying RIMs.
+During remote platform provisioning, the Platform Owner is responsible for communicating with provisioned Platform, verifying TPM (EK certificate and AIK challenge), and receiving and verifying RIMs.
 Fobnail's sole responsibility is to accept the configuration provided by the Platform Owner, which completes the provisioning process.

 Fobnail Token is inserted into Platform Owner during provisioning, and the provisioned Platform is remote.
 Provisioning must always be performed in a secure, internal network.
 For establishing a secure connection, SSH or VPN may be used.
-The provisioning process must be initiated from the target Platform by connecting to it remotely over SSH and manually triggering provisioning.
+To initiate the provisioning process, one must connect to the target Platform over SSH and manually trigger provisioning by connecting to Platform Owner's CoAP server.

 1. Attester starts provisioning by sending its EK certificate chain.
 2. Platform Owner verifies certificate chain and sends EK object ID in response.